Frequently asked questions

 Follow-up services are provided through the Counseling and Transfer Centers, as well as EOPS, DSPS and Faculty Advisors.

 How many terms and summer sessions does Santa Barbara City College offer?

-There are two semesters and one summer session.
-The fall semester begins in late August and ends just prior to the winter vacation in December.
-The spring semester begins around the third week in January and ends mid-May.
-The summer session begins the third week in June and lasts for six weeks.
+There are two semesters and two summer sessions.
+The fall semester begins in August and ends just prior to the winter vacation in December.
+The spring semester begins in January and ends mid-May.
+Summer sessions last for six weeks.
 See the Academic Calendar for specific dates.

 When do I pay for classes?

 Fees may be paid at the time of registration and are due within seven days.
 Please see Tuition & Fees for payment options.

 Students are permitted to register in a maximum of eighteen (18) units per semester (Fall/Spring).
 However, students with a cumulative 3.0 grade point average (G.P.A.) with 12 or more units (excluding ESL) completed at SBCC may request to enroll in up to 20 (twenty) units with Admissions & Records approval.

 Permission to register in excess of twenty (20) units requires counselor authorization.
 Students who do not have a cumulative 3.0 grade point average (G.P.A) at SBCC and/or who have academic records from another college or high school may take in excess of eighteen (18) units with counselor authorization.

 During Summer Sessions, students are permitted to register in a maximum of eight (8) units for the six-week session.
 However, students with a cumulative 3.0 grade point average (G.P.A.) at SBCC may request to enroll in up to nine (9) units with Admissions & Records approval.